WWE News: What’s Next For Mick Foley Now That He’s Fired From Raw?

 — WWE (@WWE) March 21, 2017

-And, according to the latest WWE news from Bleacher Report, one of the main reasons why Stephanie fired Foley was because, after she’d asked him to fire someone off the Raw roster, he chose to fire her instead.
+And according to the latest WWE news from Bleacher Report, one of the main reasons why Stephanie fired Foley was because after she’d asked him to fire someone off the Raw roster, he chose to fire her instead.
 This drew the ire of both McMahon and Triple H, and they were looking for an excuse to fire him from that day forward.

 “You don’t care about what’s best for business, you can’t even make the tough decisions Mick,” McMahon told the WWE Hall of Famer inside the ring.
 “So therefore I’m going to have to do it for you.
 And there’s something I’ve been wanting to say for a very long time.
 Mick Foley, I’ve got two words for you: YOU’RE FIRED!”